inqvine-llc/inqvine_core/packages/inqvine_core_main/README.md

 ### `inqvine_core_main`

-Basic tooling used through all Inqvine projects.
+Basic tooling used for rapid prototyping of application.

 #### Platform Support